Is it Dreadfully fun being a Volunteer?

 The Small Fears are rod puppets which means they are fairly light and the rod fits into a pouch you tie around your waist.
 Most of these puppets are great for kids 10 and up.

-We also have some of our traditional Night of Dread characters available for people to dress up as.
-They include: the Bride and Groom of Death (great for a couple!); Fear Catchers who help collect fears from the community during the parade; the Doom Cheerleading Squad (good for 4 friends together); and a Flag Bearer to carry the Night of Dread standard at the front of the Parade.
+This year we will also have available some of our traditional Night of Dread characters for people to dress up as and help animate the park.
+They include: the Bride and Groom of Death (great for a couple!); Fear Catchers who help collect fears from the community during the event; the Doom Cheerleading Squad (good for 4 friends together); and a Flag Bearer to carry the Night of Dread standard into the Pageant scenario performance.

-From left to right: 1) Event Assistants 2) Flag bearer 3) An array of Small Fear rod puppets
+From left to right: 1) Event Assistants 2) An array of Small Fear rod puppets 3) Fear Catchers who animate the Fear Catcher Beast and collect the audience’s fears for burning.

 How do I sign up for this Dreadful opportunity?

 First of all, read through our Volunteer Handbook.
 You’ll find more details about the Volunteer role you’re interested in, plus extremely important information about the time commitment required for each Volunteer position.
-This means you’ll find the time you need to show up and how long your commitment will be for the event.
-Plus the Handbook has some helpful tips on how to prepare for the weather for Night of Dread.
-This is an outdoor event after all and we parade rain or shine.
+This means you’ll find the time you need to show up and how long your commitment will be for the event evening.
+Plus the Handbook has some helpful tips on how to prepare for the weather for the Night of Dread Pageant.
+This is an outdoor event after all and we perform rain or shine.

 If you have any questions or if you’re ready to sign up, please email us at firstname.lastname@example.org or call us at 416-708-3332.